-I use a 2,100 cubic inch daypack with elastic bottle holders on both sides and a nylon hip belt.
-Each person has varying needs for a backpack, but typically the size and comfort are at the top of the list.
+I use a 2,100 cubic-inch pack with elastic bottle holders on both sides and a nylon hip belt for my daypack.
+Each person has varying needs for a backpack, but the size and comfort are typically at the top of the list.

-First Aid Kit
+1. First Aid Kit

 Basic first aid kits will want to include an antibacterial gel such as Neosporin, adhesive bandages, wraps for more significant wounds or fractures, pain and allergy medications, and medical tape.
 You never know when you might need it, so it’s always best to pack a first aid kit just in case.

 Also in my pack is an emergency blanket.
 The blanket is a NASA-like aluminum foil material that helps hold in body heat when wrapped around you.
 You may invest a little more in a larger blanket, as it can also serve as an emergency tarp or shelter.